anhnt-ptit/10-steps-to-become-a-data-scientist/README.md

 I hope you have enjoyed reading my python notebook.

-If you have any problem to run notebook please open an issue here in github.
+If you have any problem and question to run notebook please open an issue here in github.

 for most of the my notebook you need **dataset** as input.